agnul/AdventOfCode/2022/README.md

 `read-stack` works pretty similarly: we start on the first element of each column and call `push-crate` to add the characters into a stack, until we run out of input.
-As for `read-stacks` we're building the stack backwars, so we need to reverse it before returning.
+As for `read-stacks` we're building the stack backwards, so we need to reverse it before returning.

 ```clojure